You should provide 3 references when a hiring manager asks.

 Always thank your references for their help when you are hired!

 Who Is Surf Search?

-We are a recruiting firm specializing in healthcare, medical devices, pharmaceutical and biotech in roles across the U.S. We have a deep understanding of our industries, as well as industry and location specific recruiting challenges.
+We are a recruiting firm specializing in life sciences, healthcare, medical devices, pharmaceutical and biotech in roles across the U.S. We have a deep understanding of our industries, as well as industry and location specific recruiting challenges.
 We embrace those challenges and break through recruiting roadblocks.